 Stay on that side of the river and walk along the beautiful Arno River.

-On a sunny day, it is absolutely lovely and less busy than the Piazzale del Duomo.
+On a sunny day, it is charming and less busy than the Piazzale del Duomo.
 It is also one of the most beautiful places in Pisa.

 Just keep walking a few more minutes to reach Palazzo Blu, a venue that is a center for temporary exhibitions and cultural activities.

-You can book guided tours and educational initiatives – but you can also visit independently (find out more about current exhibitions, prices and opening hours here).here
+You can book guided tours and educational initiatives – but you can also visit independently (find out more about current exhibitions, prices, and opening hours here).

 Walk until the Ponte di Mezzo and then slowly head to Corsa Italia.